-The truth is that these skill sets that employers are now seeking–different from those of the past where a good number of well-paying jobs required physical labor and more narrow focus–is that the broader thinking capacity is not something being taught in schools.
+The truth is that these skill sets that employers are now seeking—different from those of the past where a good number of well-paying jobs required physical labor and more narrow focus—including a broader thinking capacity, are not something being taught in schools.

 Capabilities of a Successful Child

 At Birth2Work, we do not hold schools in the primary role of the educational stewardship of our children.
 It is the parent’s challenge to prepare their children to thrive in a world that is very different—socially and materially—than the one they grew up in.
 Relying on the classroom educational system to prepare children for the future is not enough.

 There are five capabilities Birth2Work has identified that all those who are ready to move into society should have.
 Click here to learn about all five of the The Elements of Success.
 Two are especially relevant to preparing children for the job market:

 Communicate and interact clearly with others, both verbally and in writing.
 This capability is critical to long-term success in personal relationships, in the community, and in the job market.
 Too many employers give new employees a failing score when it comes to interpersonal communication skills.

 Unlearn and relearn on an ongoing basis.
 Critical to supporting economic self-sufficiency is going to school, asking questions, and taking on new skills throughout one’s career.
 Keeping up with new knowledge and information is critical.
 When people stop learning, their opportunities diminish.